wnxwn/docker-compose-lamp-basic/README.md

 - rewrite
 - headers

-> If you want to enable more modules, just update `./bin/phpX/Dockerfile`.
-You can also generate a PR and we will merge if seems good for general purpose.
 > You have to rebuild the docker image by running `docker compose build` and restart the docker containers.

 #### Connect via SSH